 When a client has completed a particular type of treatment or changes treatment providers, a discharge record is submitted to the CIS with an associated reason for discharge.
 There are two main types of discharges: detoxification and non-detoxification.
 The kind of service rendered in detox and non-detox treatments is very different, so there are different reasons for being discharged from the two categories.
-The following discharge data is associated with admissions that occurred in state fiscal year 2009-2010.
+The following discharge data is associated with admissions that occurred in state fiscal year 2010-2011.
 No significant changes occurred from previous years.
 Therefore, no trend data has been presented.

-After detox treatment was completed, 42 percent of patients were either transferred within the facility or were referred to another facility for drug and alcohol treatment.
-However, 42 percent completed their detox and were not transferred (Figure 18).
+After detox treatment was completed, 43 percent of patients were either transferred within the facility or were referred to another facility for drug and alcohol treatment.
+However, 43 percent completed their detox and were not transferred (Figure 18).
 Half (50 percent) of those discharged from non-detox treatment completed their treatment and had not used substances (Figure 19).
+For those who completed treatment (97 percent) did so with no drug use, while (3 percent) completed with some drug use (Figure 20).

-CIS Discharges SFY 2009-2010
+CIS Discharges SFY 2010-2011